GIPO: Gaussian Importance Sampling Policy Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Focusing on replay-heavy training, we identified that PPO's hard clipping inefficiently discards stale data with heavy-tailed importance ratios.
 To resolve this, we introduced GIPO, which replaces clipping with a smooth Gaussian trust weight in log-ratio space to continuously damp extreme ratios.
-Our results demonstrate that GIPO significantly improves the utilization of stale replay while maintaining robust stability.
-A limitation is that GIPO disregards the sign of the advantage, symmetrically dampening updates for all large deviations, even for poor actions ($A<0$).
-Future directions include developing advantage-aware weighting schemes and validating GIPO's real-world efficiency in robot post-training scenarios with inevitable replay staleness.
+Our results demonstrate that standard GIPO significantly improves the utilization of stale replay while maintaining robust stability.
+Furthermore, we demonstrated the extensibility of our framework through an Advantage-Aware configuration, which applies different trust region scales based on the advantage sign to flexibly extract further performance gains without sacrificing core log-space symmetry.
+Future directions will focus on validating GIPO's real-world efficiency in physical robot post-training scenarios with inevitable replay staleness.